roytang/blog/content/post/2007/11/ptq-kuala-lumpur-1.md

 Round 3: 2-0 win vs R/G

 Worst problem was an Epic Proportions&#8230;no wait, that was the previous tournament.
 I count 58 cards in the opponent's pile shuffle and mention to him that he's over 40.
-He says "Yeah, probably should trim it.&#8221; and he's right.
+He says "Yeah, probably should trim it." and he's right.
 He's color screwed both games, so easy win.

 Round 4: 2-1 win vs (I forgot what the deck was)